 Five Ponds Wilderness - Unit Management Plan

 The Five Ponds Wilderness (FPW) is located in the towns of Fine and Clifton in St. Lawrence County, the town of Webb in Herkimer County and the town of Long Lake in Hamilton County.
-It is bounded on the north by Cranberry Lake, a portion of the Oswegatchie River, the road leading to Inlet and private lands; on the east by the Colton town line and private lands in the vicinity of Gull Lake, a road leading to Gull Lake and the Remsen to Lake Placid railroad; on the south by Stillwater Reservoir; on the southwest by the Wilderness Lakes Primitive Area and on the west by private land and lands classified as wild forest.
+It is bounded on the north by Cranberry Lake, a portion of the Oswegatchie River, and the road leading to Inlet and private lands; on the east by the Colton town line and private lands in the vicinity of Gull Lake, a road leading to Gull Lake and the Remsen to Lake Placid railroad; on the south by Stillwater Reservoir and on the west by the Pepperbox Wilderness, Watson's East Triangle Wild Forest, and Aldrich Pond Wild Forest.

 Download the UMP

 Five Ponds Wilderness Unit Management Plan - PDF (9.1 MB) - This is a large file and may take a long time to download.
 As an alternative, you may download specific sections below.

 This amendment proposed the re-introduction of the Alice Brook Snowmobile Trail along a 50-ft wide primitive corridor within the unit.